xmb9/Priism/BUILDING.md

 Briefly describe any errors you recieve, then rerun the builder with ``sudo bash -x priism_builder.sh image.bin``.
 This will help me narrow down the issue.

 Further instructions will be added later.

+The reccommended distro for building is something arch based, preferably cachyos